A computational methodology for two-dimensional fluid flows: The collocation method and the interpolating scaling function

-Naturally, if a mesh was refined, and a function was evaluated on the coarse mesh, one may use an interpolation of the coarse mesh data to the refined mesh.
-However, in the present development, the interpolation process is employed for constructing a set $\{\varphi_k(\bm x)\}$ of interpolating scaling functions as the basis of the approximation space $\mathcal V^s$.
+In the present development, an iterative interpolation process, which is fully understood as a powerful numerical tool (see, \cite{Dubuc89}), has been employed for constructing a set $\{\varphi_k(\bm x)\}$ of interpolating scaling functions as the basis of the approximation space $\mathcal V^s$.